MireyNM/MireyNM/README.md

 <h1 align="center">Hi 👋🏼, I'm Mireille Nehme</h1>
 <h3 align="center">Passionate about solving problems and tough mental challenges!</h3>

-🔭 I just graduated from a Bootcamp in **Data Analytics and Visualization from Carleton University**
+🔭 I am a Data Analyst with a background in Physics and Astronomy.

 📈 I am seeking a new opportunity where I can focus on developing my skills in data analytics and visualization.

-👩🏻‍💻 I am committed to continuing education and focusing on my professional personal growth.
+👩🏻‍💻 I am committed to continuing education and focusing on my professional and personal growth.

 ✈️ I'm a traveler.
 I am really keen on photography and social media.